 What affects employee engagement?
 The elements that drive engagement are usually similar across most companies, but the specific concerns and level of importance are unique and specific in every company and even in different demographic subgroups within a company.

 We employ two techniques that enable you to identify the key drivers of engagement in your company and to understand what to focus on and how to improve in those areas.

-1. Priority Level - we look at the statistical patterns across all groups in your organization to determine which items are impacting overall engagement within each demographic group.
+We look at the statistical patterns across all groups in your organization to determine which items are impacting overall engagement within each demographic group.
 Items with low scores that are strongly linked to engagement are the areas where you will want to focus your change initiatives and engagement strategy.

-2. Virtual Focus Groups - next, we ask targeted follow-up questions at the end of the survey that ask employees to provide examples of problems as well as suggestions for how to improve.
-Once you have identified an area that needs improvement, you can turn to the comments where you will often find detailed information that provides the specific what, why, and how so you can take action.Pockets of Discontent - An employee engagement survey can identify "at-risk" demographic groups within your company
+What questions do you ask in a questionnaire?
+We ask targeted follow-up questions at the end of the survey that ask employees to provide examples of problems as well as suggestions for how to improve.
+Once you have identified an area that needs improvement, you can turn to the comments where you will often find detailed information that provides the specific what, why, and how so you can take action.

 Even companies with high overall levels of engagement will have areas that are struggling.
 These problem areas can have a big impact on company performance, with high levels of localized turnover and employee apathy.

 Understanding what is happening in these different demographic groups within your organization is at least as important as the overall level of engagement.
 When you find an at-risk group or an area where engagement is low, you can quickly drill down and look at the specific issues and dynamics within that group.